jroske1120/redux-feedback-weekend/README.md

 _Duration: 2 Days_

-This is Joel Roske's full stack React/Redux App.
+This is Joel Roske's full stack React/Redux App for anonymous feedback.
+A user progresses through the pages of a form, their information is stored in redux and submitted to the server.
+An admin then has options to view, flag, or delete feedback.

 ## Screen Shot
 ![Joel Roske Redux Feedback](wireframes/Redux-feedback-feeling.png)